SubstituteR/steamcache-site-license/readme.md

 ## Introduction

 This is a docker container for running a Steam Site License Server with content caching.
 The intention is for this to be used by LAN parties and other places where bandwidth is limited, but you want a content cache for Steam.
+This is a fork of the original server from [LanCache.net](https://lancache.net).

 This is a better solution than previous proxy-based Steam caches for a few reasons: